LAVA-LAB/logRASM/ReadMe.md

 # 2. Run from a Docker container (preferred)

 The preferred way to run our code is by using the Docker container that we provide.
-Our Docker container is built upon Ubuntu, on top of which we install Miniconda, JAX, and the other Python dependencies (see the Dockerfile in this artifact for details).
+Our Docker container is built upon Ubuntu, on top of which we installed Miniconda, JAX, and the other Python dependencies (see the Dockerfile in this artifact for details).

 > **_NOTE:_** On Ubuntu, Docker binds by default to a socket that other users can only access using sudo.
-Thus, it may be necessary to run Docker commands using sudo.
+Thus, it may be necessary to run Docker commands using `sudo`.
 > Alternatively, one can follow [this guide on the Docker website](https://docs.docker.com/engine/install/linux-postinstall/) to avoid having to run with sudo.

 ### Step 1: Pull or download the Docker container